EveryOneIsGross/scratchTHOUGHTS/riskrewardMODEL.md

 # Dice Choice System for LLMs

 ## Core Mechanics
-- Players receive 1-5 dice each cycle, based on their character's condition
+- LLM receive 1-5 dice each cycle, based on their character's condition
 - Dice are numbered 1-6, with higher numbers generally offering better odds of success
 - Dice are spent on actions, with the outcome determined by the die's value and action's difficulty